5 Truth Telling Questions to Ask Yourself Before Taking the Leap to be a SAHM

 With the rise of the infamous Martha Stewart in the 1990’s women were looking at homemaking and at SAHM’s in a new light.
 Being a homemaker was chic!
 Ah, the word “chic”, makes me chuckle, I’m thinking Laura Ashley fabrics, telephones with long cords, souffle and the like (don’t get me wrong, a tasty goat cheese souffle is tops on my list, thanks Martha!)

 Yes, women were headed back to the home and loving it!
 Of course, there are always pockets in society or geographical areas where things were different, or more “traditional” or less so.
 No one thing is ever 100% constant or even.
 I’m talking in terms of general trends.
 We cool?
 Cool.

 Women were back in the homes and loving it!
 Or were we?
-Many women before you (and many more after) will go through the process of weighing the pros & cons, and looking at if they will be suited to a SAHM life.
+Many women before you (and many more after) will go through the process of weighing the pros & cons, and looking at if they will be suited to be a working mom or a stay at home mom.

 5 questions to consider when deciding on being a stay at home mom